Dorian25/otakuapuri/README.md

 | youtube-dl | Download MP4 videos (not youtube) | https://github.com/ytdl-org/youtube-dl |

 ## Contributing
 Pull requests are welcome.
+Please do not hesitate to contribute to the development of the application by proposing improvements, reporting bugs or providing constructive feedback.
+It is through collaboration and sharing that this project will continue to evolve and improve over time.

 For major changes, please open an issue first to discuss what you would like to change.

 ## Credits
 - Mangas are collected on [Sushi-Scan](https://sushiscan.net/)